 - Flying holidays in UK and abroad: Usually organised between our club members themselves and notified on the Club Facebook page.
 Talk to pilots on the hill who are organising trips.

 - Parachute packing evenings: Organised in February and supervised by a BHPA qualified repacker.
 These evening are for you to self-pack your reserve, under the supervision of a qualified BHPA repacker, you do not receive a repacking certificate.
-The Thames Valley Club organise the Big Fat Repack in early March and they have BHPA repackers that will pack your reserve for you, so if you require a certificate you should attend this event.
+The Thames Valley Club organise the Big Fat Repack early in the New Year and they have BHPA repackers that will pack your reserve for you, so if you require a certificate you should attend this event.

 - Lectures and BHPA Exams for Pilot, Advanced Pilot: These lectures are geared towards Club members wishing to take the BHPA 'Pilot' or 'Advanced Pilot' Rating.
 Held in the early Spring or Autumn evenings, these lectures (Airlaw, Flight Theory, Meteorology) are held on four consecutive weekly sessions, with the actual exam held on the forth evening (for those that are taking the exam).
-Make sure that you have all your flying tasks signed-off in your BHPA Task Book by a Club Coach - before sitting the exam.
+Please Note: All pilots wishing to sit either exam must make sure that all your flying tasks have been signed-off in your BHPA Taskbook by a Club Coach - BEFORE sitting the exam itself.

 Forthcoming Club Lectures and Exams for the BHPA Pilot (P) Rating.

-These will be held at Tilsworth Golf Centre (LU7 9PU) on four consecutive weeks finishing with the actual Pilot Exam night on the forth evening.
-These will run from 7.30 - 10.00pm.
-Meet in the main Bar, food is available but please arrive early if food is required.
+These are usually held at Tilsworth Golf Centre (LU7 9PU) on four consecutive weekday evenings at 7.30pm, finishing with the actual Pilot Exam night on the forth evening.

 Low airtime pilots are especially welcome, even if you're not ready to sit the Pilot exam.
 You will learn at lot about the various lecture topics and tasks you will need to pass the Pilot Exam in the future.